dolezsa/thermal_comfort/documentation/yaml.md

   <dd>Defines a template for the entity picture of the sensor.</dd>
   <dt><strong>unique_id</strong> <code>string</code> <code>(optional)</code></dt>
   <dd>
     An ID that uniquely identifies the sensors.
 Set this to a unique value to allow customization through the UI.
+    <p> Make sure this is a unique value.
+Home assistant uses this internally and you
+    will not see it in the frontend.
+    A good tool to get a unique value is the `uuidgen` command line tool or your can use a <a href="https://www.uuidgenerator.net/">online uuid generator</a></p>
+    Internally we add the sensor type name to the unique id you set for each sensor. e.g. with a unique id of `0ee4d8a7-c610-4afa-855d-0b2c2c265e11` for a absolute humidity sensor you would get `0ee4d8a7-c610-4afa-855d-0b2c2c265e11absolute_humidity`.
   </dd>
   <dt><strong>sensor_types</strong> <code>list</code> <code>(optional)</code></dt>
   <dd>